theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/ODP-based.delta-extraction-of-sales-data.md

 weight: 180
 ---

-This article shows how to use the Xtract ODP component of Xtract for Alteryx to load sales documents and customer master data from an SAP ERP system.<br>
+The following article shows how to use the Xtract ODP component of Xtract for Alteryx to load sales documents and customer master data from an SAP ERP system.<br>

 ### About this Workflow

 This article leads you through all necessary steps to set up the following workflow:
+- Load all customer master data from the SAP ERP system
+- Process the extracted SAP data
-- load sales data using the delta mechanism of the Xtract ODP component.
-This means that only data that was added or changed since the last run is loaded from the SAP ERP system.
+- Load sales data using the delta mechanism of the Xtract ODP component

+ The delta mechanism of the Xtract ODP component allows loading only the added or changed data (since the last run) from an SAP ERP system.
-- load all customer master data from the SAP ERP system.
-- process the extracted SAP data.

 | SAP System | SAP Objects | Xtract for Alteryx Component |
 | :------ |:--- | :--- |